vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/iceegen-allocatemethodbuffer-method.md

 ms.assetid: 845ab77e-9639-47f5-99fb-f3b619e3e779
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 080c16d3a7baceaa277b3418ac2e17391090f00c
+ms.openlocfilehash: 34636f1ca8e42c452aa41f6145d439a26f01b0a7
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67750601"
+ms.locfileid: "74436398"
 ---
 # <a name="iceegenallocatemethodbuffer-method"></a>Método ICeeGen::AllocateMethodBuffer
-Cria um buffer do tamanho especificado para um método e obtém o endereço virtual relativo do método.

- Esse método é obsoleto e não deve ser usado.
+Creates a buffer of the specified size for a method, and gets the relative virtual address of the method.

+ This method is obsolete and should not be used.

 ## <a name="syntax"></a>Sintaxe